Intermittent fasting for women over 50

 Does intermittent fasting affect women’s hormones?

-Although there is more research to be done, some studies have shown that intermittent fasting results in a promising reduction in androgens.[6]
-Androgens that can cause problems like insulin resistance, excess hair growth, and skin issues, especially in conditions like PCOS.
+Although more research is needed, some studies have shown that intermittent fasting results in a promising reduction in androgens.[6]
+Androgens can cause problems like insulin resistance, excess hair growth, and skin issues, especially in conditions like PCOS.
 These hormones like to live in abundance in excess fatty tissues, so this benefit has mostly been seen in obese women.

 On the other hand, intermittent fasting can make estrogen and progesterone begin to run low, which is already an issue for perimenopausal and postmenopausal women.